carlson-technologies/coffeeclass.io/README.md

 ### Contributing Content

 If you want to contribute an article please follow the steps on https://benjamincarlson.notion.site/Contributing-to-Coffeeclass-io-27ab5e894368424a9c86a7f11555514b.
-Below is a quick guide to submit an article or start a new course.

-#### Article

-#### Course

-Here are the steps to add a new course:

-1. Add course to `courses.json`
-2. Add json file in `configs/courses` folder
-3. Import json and add it to `configMap` in `pages/courses/[course]/index.tsx`, `Components/Courses/Sidebar`, and `Components/Courses/Pagination`
-4. Add folder to `content/courses` with at least one module

 ### Contributing to the Website